HTML Entity Encoder / Decoder guide

 What should I double-check before trusting the answer?

 Entity encoding is useful for displaying code examples as text, but it is not a complete sanitizer for untrusted HTML or script content.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Related tools